John Locke (Lost): On the island

 After crashing on the Island in the fuselage section, Locke miraculously regains the use of the lower portion of his body below his waist.
 Locke becomes the most attuned toward the Island and has no intention of leaving it.
 It is then revealed that Locke is an expert at hunting and tracking.
 On a hunt he encounters the smoke monster, describing it as a "bright light".
-When Claire Littleton (Emilie de Ravin) is abducted, Locke helps Jack Shephard (Matthew Fox), Kate Austen (Evangeline Lilly) and Boone Carlyle (Ian Somerhalder) to look for her.
+When Claire Littleton (Emilie de Ravin) is abducted, Locke helps Jack Shephard (Matthew Fox), Kate Austen (Evangeline Lilly) and Boone Carlyle (Ian Somerhalder) search for her.
 Whilst searching, he and Boone discover the hatch, which they then spend most of their time trying to open.
 During this time, Boone becomes Locke's protégé and Locke tries to teach him the nature of the Island.
 When Locke has a vision one night of a Beechcraft crashing, Locke and Boone then discover it lodged atop a cliff.
 Boone climbs up into the plane, but it falls while he is still inside.
 Locke carries him back to the caves and leaves him dying in Jack's care, then sneaks away to the hatch, where he bangs furiously on the door.
-Just as Locke loses hope, a light shines from the hatch, and Locke sees it as a sign.
+Just as Locke loses hope, a light turns on in the hatch, and Locke sees it as a sign.
 Locke returns to the beach in time for Boone's funeral, and reluctantly reveals the existence of the hatch.
 Due to Boone's death, Jack is no longer trusting of Locke and his motives, and Boone's grieving stepsister Shannon Rutherford (Maggie Grace) attempts to shoot Locke.
-In order to open the hatch, the survivors are led by Danielle Rousseau to the wreckage of a ship known as the Black Rock, and find some dynamite.
-Locke uses the dynamite to blow the Hatch open.
+In order to open the hatch, the survivors are led by Danielle Rousseau to the wreckage of a ship known as the Black Rock, and find dynamite.
+Locke uses the dynamite to blow the hatch open.